microsoftgraph/msgraph-training-changenotifications/tutorial/07_subscription-managment.md

 }
 ```

-The `CheckSubscriptions` is called every 15 seconds by the timer.
+The `CheckSubscriptions` method is called every 15 seconds by the timer.
+For production use this should be set to a more reasonable value to reduce the number of unnecessary calls to Graph.
 The `RenewSubscription` method renews a subscription and is only called if a subscription is going to expire in the next two minutes.

 Select **Debug > Start debugging** to run the application.
 Navigate to the following url `http://localhost:5000/api/notifications` to register a new subscription.